-Both M. Street and S. Road are settled care homes for young people aged 10 to 18 years old.
+P. road is a long term residential home for young people aged between 12 to 18 years old.
 Staff appreciate that some young people require freedom as part of their adolescent development however there are still clear expectations and boundaries in place that must be adhered to by all young people who reside at the home for the safety of themselves and others.
 The expectations are stated in the young people's welcome pack and are explained to all young people as part of their admission into the home.

-M. Street and S. Road encourage all young people to voice their expectations of the home and staff team both prior to their move and throughout their stay.
+P. road encourage all young people to voice their expectations of the home and staff team both prior to their move and throughout their stay.
 Young people's meetings, individual key-work sessions, staff questionnaires & exercising the right to make a complaint are all forums which promote participation and give young people the space to express their wishes and feelings.
 It is envisaged that participation helps create a sense of belonging and a higher sense of self-worth.
 Open and honest communication does also reduce conflict and confusion within the home.

-In addition to the support that the staff team provide, all young people residing at M. Street and S. Road are offered advocacy support provided by the Childrens Society.
+In addition to the support that the staff team provide, all young people residing at P. road are offered advocacy support provided by Barnardo's.
 This service is strongly promoted by the staff team; it gives young people the confidence to express their voice in both formal and informal settings so that they can impact on the decisions that are being made about their lives.